-Review information about the public disclosure of the upcoming visit, including copies of the institution's notices, to determine whether the institution made an appropriate and timely effort to notify the public and seek comments.
+• Review information about the public disclosure of the upcoming visit, including copies of the institution's notices, to determine whether the institution made an appropriate and timely effort to notify the public and seek comments.

-(FCFI Questions 41-43 and Appendix Y)

-through its interviews and review of documentation during the visit process.

-Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance:

-The institution meets HLC's requirements.

-The institution meets HLC's requirements, but additional monitoring is recommended.

-The institution does not meet HLC's requirements and additional monitoring is recommended.

-The evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+- Evaluate the comments to determine whether the team needs to follow up on any issues through its interviews and review of documentation during the visit process. - 2.
+Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: - The institution meets HLC's requirements. - The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - The evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
 See Criterion (insert appropriate reference).

-Rationale: